kavia-common/recipe-explorer-38147-38187/tizen_frontend/README.md

 # React + Vite

+**Important:** This project requires Node.js version 20.19.0 or newer to run Vite successfully.
+If you encounter errors about the crypto module or version incompatibility, upgrade Node.js before running `npm run dev`.

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

 Currently, two official plugins are available: